apache/sling-whiteboard/sling-org-apache-sling-graphql-schema/README.md

 mapping request selectors to lists of partial names.
 The result can be used directly by the Sling GraphQL Core module, which makes an internal Sling request to get the schema.

+Partials can also depend on others by declaring the required dependencies by name, to make sure the aggregated schemas are valid.

 With this mechanism, an OSGi bundle can provide both a partial schema and the Sling data fetching and processing services that go with it.
 This allows a GraphQL "API plane" (usually defined by a specific instance of the Sling `GraphQLServlet`) to be built out of several OSGi bundles which each focus on a